TristanThrush/pmsi_problems/README.md

-- Look in the directories for the problems and goals from our paper.
+- Look in the directories for the problems and goals used to train PMSI.
-- Look at the pdf file for all of the hypothesis spaces that our test PMSIs learn.
+- Look at the pdf file for all of the hypothesis spaces that our test PMSIs in our paper learn.